flaxsearch/flaxcode/src/docs/hacking.rst

 nametext
    Text extracted from the filename.
-Currently, this is just the basename of the file, but later we may want to perform various word splitting algorithms, and use other parts of the path.
+Currently, this is just the base name of the file, but later we may want to perform various word splitting algorithms, and use other parts of the path.

 mtime